Folix0/prj2Group9/analysis/Initial Analysis/UserStories.md

 * As a planner, I want to be able to assign two drivers to one truck.
 * As a planner, I want to keep track if the truck is under maintenance to make planning efficient.
 * As a planner, I want to see detailed information about trucks and trailers when adding them to an order.
-* As a planner I want to be able to see the driver's license do that I can check if the driver that I want to assign to an order is allowed to tranport hazardous liquids.
+* As a planner I want to be able to see the driver's license do that I can check if the driver that I want to assign to an order is allowed to transport hazardous liquids.
 * As a planner I want to be abel to create a work order plan containing all information from the order (the order amount, if it is hazardous or not, the destination address, the postcode, the delivery date and time) so that I can do any further plannings such as assign a truck or a trailer.